catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

   $ curl -i -X PUT -H "X-Auth-Token: $token" $storageURL/archive

-Now that we have our archive container, we can create a container to hold our objects.
-This is where we can choose which header type to use for our container.
+After you have create an archive container, you can create a regular container to store your objects in.
+This is where you are able to choose which header type to use for your container.

-* If we use the *X-History-Location* header, then object DELETE requests will copy the current version to our archive container then remove the original from the versioned container.
+* If you use the *X-History-Location* header, then object DELETE requests will copy the current version to the archive container and remove the original from the versioned container.

-* If we instead use *X-Versions-Location*, then object DELETE requests will restore the most-recent version from the archive container, overwriting the current version.
+* If you instead use *X-Versions-Location*, then object DELETE requests will restore the most-recent version from the archive container, overwriting the current version in your regular container.

 For this example, we are going to use the ``X-Versions-Location`` header: